liferay/liferay-docs/develop/tutorials/articles/28-themes-and-layout-templates/xx-creating-forms-with-liferays-taglibs.markdown

 The `action` attribute specifies where to send the form data when the form is submitted.
 The `method` attribute defines the method to use to send the form data(in most cases this will be post).
-Finally, the `name` attibute specifies the name for the form, as well as the ID for the component instance for the form.
+Finally, the `name` attribute specifies the name for the form, as well as the ID for the component instance for the form.
+It's important to note that, by default, `aui:form` places the portlet namespace in front of the `name` and `id` attributes.
+This is also the default behavior for the `aui:input` tag as well.

 You can find a full list of the available attributes for the `<aui:form>` tag in the [AUI Form Taglib Docs](https://docs.liferay.com/portal/7.0/taglibs/util-taglib/aui/form.html).

 Now that your form element is created, you can add your fieldsets next.